buildwise-be/ai-construct-lastenboek-split/README.md

 **How it works**:
 - Directly maps chapter numbers to categories (e.g., "02" → "02.
 Funderingen en Kelders")
-- The categorization step is nearly instantaneous and requires no AI
+- The categorization step is fast and requires no AI
 - Built-in demolition detection
-- 100% confidence scores
+- High reliability through standardized numbering

 **Categories include**:
 - 00. Algemene Bepalingen